Fahmula/nexus-tuner/README.md

 pip install -r requirements.txt
 ```

+> [!IMPORTANT]
-You'll need to install FFmpeg separately on your system, you'll be able to configure the path to
+> You'll need to install FFmpeg separately on your system, you'll be able to configure the path to
 FFmpeg in the `.env` file later.

 ### Configuring `NexusTuner`

 You can set the environment variables on your system, in the docker compose file, or in the `.env` file.
+> [!WARNING]
-Values from your system or the docker compose file will override the `.env` file.
+> Values from your system or the docker compose file will override the `.env` file.

 #### Create the Environment File